AlejaDiez/Flow/README.md

 ## Changelog

-Input file reading implementation.
+Implement token definition and value union.

--   Updated the `main.c` file to read the input file and check the file extension.
+-   Update the `defs.h` file to implement token definitions and a value union.

 ## Contribution